sleeyax/asarmor/README.md

   const archive = await asarmor.open('app.asar');

   // Apply a fully customized patch.
-  // You can play around with the different values to see what works for you. archive.patch({
+  // Play around with the different values to see what works best for your usecase. archive.patch({
     header: {
       files: {